 - Anita’s Ice cream – Shabazi St corner of Pines 40, Tel Aviv-Yafo

 - Tamara Frozen Yogurt – Ben Yehuda St 96 (multiple locations)

 - Buza Ice cream shop – HaHashmonaim St 91

 - Otello – Dizengoff St 165, Tel Aviv-Yafo

 8) Urban Jungle – Take a stroll Through The neighborhoods

 It is easy to spend a morning, afternoon or evening just exploring this incredible city by foot.
 Tel Aviv is an extremely walkable city and you can find tiny little pockets as you explore different neighborhoods.
-Put on your walking shoes, and get lost in these gorgeous streets and areas, no map necessary!
+Put on your walking shoes, and get lost in these gorgeous streets and areas, with a Tel Aviv walking trip – no map necessary!

 Spend an afternoon walking casually through the beautiful neighborhood of Neve Tzedek.
 Bougainvillea flowers pouring into the streets, and Instagram worthy walkways, this neighborhood is a perfect place to spend an afternoon shopping, or just enjoying the surroundings.
 Many visitors opt for taking this Tel Aviv architecture tour with a guide.